ahmedmaouloud-aboubacar/ahmedmaouloud-aboubacar.github.io/README.md

 ## Academic Background

-- **Master's degree in Applied Mathematics and Data Sciences**: Specialization in Partial Differential Equations and Analysis.
+- **Master's degree in Applied Mathematics and Data Sciences**: Specialization in Partial Differential Equations and Numerical Analysis.
-- **Bachelor's degree in Mathematics**: Specialization in Applied Mathematics.
+- **Bachelor's degree in Mathematics**: Specialization in Mathematics,Applications.

 ## Master's Degree in Applied Mathematics and Data Sciences